anon-blue/anon.blue/README.txt

+                     Heu, need a trip
                                                         hello susan!
-                                                hi this is me susan=)
+                                                hi this is me susan=)       hou hou as you know,       goodbye world
-                       goodbye world